A Complete Heart Attack Guide: Heart Attack Symptoms, Causes, Treatment, Cost

 We have grown up witnessing people losing lives of some sudden heart dysfunction.
 The disease is known as cardiovascular disease, and nowadays, a person who is 35 and above age can suffer from it.
 So, what is a cardiac arrest?

 The answer is when the blood flow to the heart stops or is blocked due to any health condition is known as cardiac arrest.
-The blockages are primarily created by a buildup of fat, cholesterol, and other substances.
+A buildup of fat, high cholesterol, and other substances primarily creates the blockages.
 It builds plaque in the arteries restricting them from bringing blood to the heart.

 Many studies believe that the plaque sometimes gets raptures and forms a clot that restricts sufficient blood flow.
 Heart attack is also known as myocardial infarction.
-So this was the definition of a heart attack.
+So this was the definition of a heart attack (myocardial infarction).

 What Are The Common Types of Heart Attacks In Men & Women?

 Heart attacks or cardiac arrest are categorized into three main categories.
 All three categories are prone to death or can cause severe health issues for a lifetime.
-Following are the three main categories:
+The following are the three main categories:

 • Non-ST segment elevation myocardial infarction (NSTEMI)